mmelodea/FastME/README.md

 <h5>Usage and Setup</h5>
 This package is designed to be plugged into CMSSW.
-However, it also can be compiled by a c++ compiler since one has the ROOT6 libraries available and support to the new c++ version (c++11).
+However, it also can be compiled by a c++ compiler if one has the ROOT6 libraries available and support to the new c++ version (c++11).
-Into CMSSW you just need to do 'source SetUpEnvironment.sh' and then all the needed configuration will be setup and the package will be compiled.
+Into CMSSW you just need to do 'source SetUpEnvironment.sh' (the script inside the package) and then all the needed configuration will be setup and the package will be compiled automatically.
 The executable generated is called "fastme" (present on CMSSW_BASE/bin).
 For check the commands available use "fastme -help".

 <h5>Results</h5>